Diego-Ibarra/aquamod/README.rst

 **AquaMod** (Aquaculture Modelling)
 ---------------------------------

-**AquaMod** is a collection of tools to do ecosystem modelling in coastal environments, with particular emphasis on aquaculture-environment interactions.
+**AquaMod** is a collection of tools to model coastal ecosystems, with particular emphasis on aquaculture-environment interactions.

+..
+Warning:: Projects is still under construction!

 -----------------------------